 He plays alongside the Chinese actor Lun Ai in the feature film Study Abroad.

-He gave a gala in Montreal, in the company of Moroccan artists Salma Rachid, Zakaria Ghafouli, Maxime Karoutchi.
+He gave a gala in Montreal in the company of Moroccan artists Salma Rachid, Zakaria Ghafouli, and Maxime Karoutchi.

 For the 2018/2019 season in New York, he plays Romeo (Romeo and Juliet) in his Jewish adaptation (an Ashkenazi and a Sephardic family), Nabucco (Opera Nabucco de Verdi), Figaro (Nozze di Figaro).
 He adapts, directs, and produces these three productions.